dotnet-architecture/eShopOnContainers/deploy/az/vms/readme.md

 Follow these instructions to deploy a Linux-based VM with the Docker Host installed, or a VM with Windows Server 2016 plus windows containers and Docker Daemon.

-You can use this machine to installthe microservices and having a "development" environment (useful to develop and test the client apps).
+You can use this machine to install the microservices and having a "development" environment (useful to develop and test the client apps).

 Please note that this deployment is not a production deployment.
 In a production-based scenario, you should deploy all containers in ACS.